Milijana Nikolic: Career

 Her collaboration with Opera Australia began in 2006, singing Ježibaba in Dvořák's Rusalka and continued with performances as the Princess in Puccini's Suor Angelica, Azucena in Verdi's Il trovatore and Venus in Richard Wagner's Tannhäuser.
 Other roles for Opera Australia were in 2008 Ulrica in Verdi's Un ballo in maschera and Adelaide in Richard Strauss' Arabella.
-In March 2010, Nikolic created the role of Mrs Dalton in the world premiere of Brett Dean's opera Bliss and she will travel in 2011 with that production to the Edinburgh Festival.
+In March 2010, Nikolic created the role of Mrs Dalton in the world premiere of Brett Dean's opera Bliss and she travelled in 2011 with that production to the Edinburgh Festival.
 Nikolic sang Amneris in Verdi's Aida for Opera Australia in 2009 and in 2010 for Southern Opera, Christchurch, New Zealand, and for Opera Queensland.
 In July 2010, she sang the title role in Bizet's Carmen at the Savonlinna Opera Festival in Finland.
 She also sang the title role in Vivaldi's opera Juditha triumphans at the 2010 Sferisterio Opera Festival.

 In 2013, she alternated in the title role of Carmen with Rinat Shaham in Opera Australia's "Handa Opera on Sydney Harbour" production.
 She sang Amneris in Michigan Opera's production of Aida, opposite her husband as Radames.
+In 2015, Nikolic sang Giovanna at the Metropolitan Opera, New York, in Donizetti's Anna Bolena.

-Nikolic' concert appearances have included a gala at La Scala and Rossini’s Petite messe solennelle in Sardinia; she has performed in Mozart's Requiem, Handel’s Messiah, and Verdi’s Missa da Requiem with The Queensland Orchestra and the latter with the Adelaide Symphony Orchestra.
-She also appeared as soloist with the Auckland Philharmonia Orchestra.
+Nikolic' concert appearances have included a gala at La Scala and Rossini's Petite messe solennelle in Sardinia; she has performed in Mozart's Requiem, Handel's Messiah, and Verdi's Missa da Requiem with The Queensland Orchestra and the latter with the Adelaide Symphony Orchestra.
+She also appeared as soloist with the Auckland Philharmonia.
 In September 2008 she sang in Mendelssohn's oratorio Paulus.
-In May 2010 she gave a recital with her husband, the tenor Rosario La Spina and the pianist Tahu Matheson.